jolespin/veba/install/PATCHES.md

 ##### 1. Update VEBA environments with existing or most recent scripts

-* Run the `update_environment_scripts.sh` to replace the modules and scripts in all VEBA environments.
+* Run the `veba/install/update_environment_scripts.sh` to replace the modules and scripts in all VEBA environments.

 	```bash
 	# Clone the repository (or download a release)